Online vs Professional IQ Tests: Which Should You Take?

 - Privacy-focused: No login or personal data required

-While IQ Spark cannot replace professional assessment, it provides a meaningful estimate of fluid intelligence based on pattern recognition ability.
+While IQ Spark cannot replace professional assessment, it provides educational feedback about performance on visual pattern reasoning tasks.

 When to Choose Each Type